-Much recent neuroscience research tells us that the brain doesn’t really do tasks simultaneously, as we thought (hoped) it might.
+Research in neuroscience tells us that the brain doesn’t really do tasks simultaneously, as we thought (hoped) it might.
 In fact, we just switch tasks quickly.
-Each time we move from hearing music to writing a text or talking to someone, there is a stop/start process that goes on in the brain.
+Each time we move from hearing music, to writing a text, or talking to someone, there is a stop/start process that goes on in the brain.

-That start/stop/start process is rough on us: rather than saving time, it costs time (even very small micro seconds), it’s less efficient, we make more mistakes, and over time it can be energy sapping.
+That start/stop/start process is rough on us.
+Rather than saving time, it costs time (even very small micro seconds).
+It’s less efficient, we make more mistakes, and over time, it can sap our energy.

 Still don’t believe me?

 Take a small test that I learned recently in a workshop about mindfulness, delivered by the Potential Project, a group based out of Denmark.
-Here’s the test:
+Here it is: